CM4all/myproxy/doc/index.rst

 What is myproxy?
 ----------------

 myproxy is a proxy server for MySQL.
+It is configured and customized with a Lua script.

 Configuration